Scandinavian hunter-gatherer: Research

-In a genetic study published in PLOS Biology in January 2018, the remains of seven SHGs were examined.
+Günther et al. (2018) examined the remains of seven SHGs.
 All three samples of Y-DNA extracted belonged to subclades of I2.
 With respects to mtDNA, four samples belonged to U5a1 haplotypes, while three samples belonged U4a2 haplotypes.
 All samples from western and northern Scandinavia carried U5a1 haplotypes, while all the samples from eastern Scandinavia except from one carried U4a2 haplotypes.
 The authors of the study suggested that SHGs were descended from a WHG population that had entered Scandinavia from the south, and an EHG population which had entered Scandinavia from the northeast along the coast.
 The WHGs who entered Scandinavia are believed to have belonged to the Ahrensburg culture.
 These WHGs and EHGs had subsequently mixed, and the SHGs gradually developed their distinct character.
-The SHGs from western and northern Scandinavia had more EHG ancestry (ca 49%) than individuals from eastern Scandinavia (ca. 38%).
+The SHGs from western and northern Scandinavia had more EHG ancestry (c.
+49%) than individuals from eastern Scandinavia (c.
+38%).
 The SHGs were found to have a genetic adaptation to high latitude environments, including high frequencies of low pigmentation variants and genes designed for adaptation to the cold and physical performance.
 SHGs displayed a high frequency of the depigmentation alleles SLC45A2 and SLC24A5, and the OCA/Herc2, which affects eye pigmentation.
 These genes were much less common among WHGs and EHGs.
 A surprising continuity was displayed between SHGs and modern populations of Northern Europe in certain respects.
 Most notably, the presence of the protein TMEM131 among SHGs and modern Northern Europeans was detected.
 This protein may be involved in long-term adaptation to the cold.

 In a genetic study published in Nature Communications in January 2018, the remains of an SHG female at Motala, Sweden between 5750 BC and 5650 BC was analyzed.
 She was found to be carrying U5a2d and "substantial ANE ancestry".
 The study found that Mesolithic hunter-gatherers of the eastern Baltic also carried high frequencies of the HERC2 allele, and increased frequencies of the SLC45A2 and SLC24A5 alleles.
 They however harbored less EHG ancestry than SHGs.
 Genetic continuity between the SHGs and the Pitted Ware culture of the Neolithic was detected.
 The results further underpinned previous suggestion that SHGs were descended from northward migration of WHGs and a subsequent southward migration of EHGs.
 A certain degree of continuity between SHGs and northern Europeans was detected.

 A study published in Nature in February 2018 included an analysis of a large number of individuals of prehistoric Eastern Europe.
 Thirty-seven samples were collected from Mesolithic and Neolithic Ukraine (9500–6000 BC).
 These were determined to be an intermediate between EHG and SHG.
-Samples of Y-DNA extracted from these individuals belonged exclusively to R haplotypes (particularly subclades of R1b1 and R1a)) and I haplotypes (particularly subclades of I2). mtDNA belonged almost exclusively to U (particularly subclades of U5 and U4).
+Samples of Y-DNA extracted from these individuals belonged exclusively to R haplotypes (particularly subclades of R1b1 and R1a) and I haplotypes (particularly subclades of I2). mtDNA belonged almost exclusively to U (particularly subclades of U5 and U4).